qrvey/partner-portal/docs/software-developer/04-Embedding Qrvey Widgets/05-Widgets/dashboard-view.md

     ```

 - **`qvDSHSaveDashboard()`**
-  - **Purpose**: Saves modifications to create a personalized version for the `clientId` specified in the widget configuration.
+  - **Purpose**: Saves modifications to create a personalized version for the `clientid` specified in the widget configuration.
   - **Scope**: Dashboard view and edit mode.
   - **Details**: Logs `[qvDSHSaveDashboard]: Unable to save changes.` if:
     - No changes are detected.
     - Personalization is disabled in the configuration.
-    - `clientId` is missing in the authentication token.
+    - `clientid` is missing in the authentication token.
   - **Example**:
     ```javascript
     window.dispatchEvent(new CustomEvent('qvDSHSaveDashboard'));